TITLE 89: SOCIAL SERVICES

 1) The action that is being proposed or refused;

-2) The reasons for taking the action;
+2) The reasons for taking the action; and

 c) Native language

-2) If the native language or other mode of communication of the parent is not a written language, the public agency, or designated service provider, shall take steps to ensure that:
+2) If the native language or other mode of communication of the parent is not a written language, the public agency or designated service provider shall take steps to ensure that:

 A) the notice is translated orally or by other means to the parent in the parent's native language or other mode of communication;